-Many homeowners are finding added stability and greater financial security through a reverse mortgage.
-Though, it may not be the right solution for everyone — it's something worth considering.
+Many homeowners find added stability and greater financial security through a reverse mortgage.
+Though it may not be the right solution for everyone — it's something worth considering.

 Let's start by weighing the pros and cons: